shigeya/jekyll-category-archive-plugin/README.md

 `PATH/CATEGORY/index.html`, where `PATH` is substituted by `path`, `CATEGORY` is the category the archive for.
 Default is null string.

+If the `slugify` key is set to `true`, then category URLs will be slugified.
+ie: the url for "My Category" will be 'categories/my-category' not 'categories/My%20Category'

 # Liquid variables for template